-Understand Regulations - Review the City of Kamloops information including this web page and Animal Control Bylaws.
+Understand Regulations - Review the City of Kamloops information, including this web page and Animal Control Bylaw.

-Register With The City - Self registration is required and free of charge, download the Registration Form.
+Register With The City - Self-registration is required and free of charge.
+Complete the online Registration Form.

 Gather Supplies - Buy your feed, dishes for feed and water, pine shavings for the coop floor, and straw for the nest boxes.

 Get Hens - Buy hens from a reputable dealer or have a friend gift them to you.
-(2-5 hens older then 3 months, no roosters)
+(2-5 hens older than 3 months, no roosters)